saamehsanaaee/WoMAD/docs/the-science.md

 ## The WoMAD Model: An Overview

-## The Data: HCP-Young Adult (2025 Release?)
+## The Data: HCP-Young Adult 2025 Release

-## WoMAD Modules: Segmentation, CNN, GNN, LSTM, and Fusion
+## WoMAD Modules: WoMAD is a modular model!

 ## Results: Interpretation and Implications